Vehsamrak/backend-refactoring-challenge/README.md

 * Logging should be applied.
 * SQLite could be used for functional tests instead of MySQL.
 * PHP version locked in composer.json could be raised.
+* "Entity services" layer had transparent logic, so I moved logic to controllers.
+Because I dont like to see HTTP and validation logic outside controllers, and services before refactoring does not perform other actions.
+If there would be some buisiness logic requirements in future, I would create Factories to create entities.
+So for now I chose simplicity over preoptimization.